 4 Questions to ask a Walk-in Clinic

 Come and visit Priority Urgent Care, if you have any non-life threatening illness or injury.
 If you have questions you want to ask, trust the professionals at Priority Urgent Care to answer all of your concerns.
 Call us or schedule an appointment online!
-We have 2 convenient locations to serve you in Ellington CT, and Unionville CT.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT.

 Walk-in clinics play an essential role in the healthcare system, providing care for urgent but not serious medical situations.
 By providing this service, they take a huge unnecessary strain off of hospital emergency rooms, allowing emergency doctors to focus on more serious matters.
 They get their name from their scheduling system, as they accept walk-in appointments.